🚚 Free Shipping for US Orders Over $75

 Tesla A/C Smell That Wouldn't Go Away - Finally Fixed

-I’ve been struggling for months with a vinegar-like smell coming from my Model Y air conditioner.
-The usual fixes didn’t work on it, but I’m pretty confident Tesla has finally resolved it with a service bulletin, so I wanted to get this out there for anyone else who may be having a similar, frustrating experience.
+The usual fixes didn't work on it for more than a few weeks, but I finally resolved it with a simple plastic clip on new cabin air filters and a Tesla service bulletin, so I wanted to get this out there for anyone else who may be having a similar, foul smell experience.

 12/2023 Update: A persistent YouTuber (Adam Davenport) has put a lot of effort into better understanding the root cause of the moisture issue and found that a plastic moisture barrier clipped to the bottom of the air filter helps prevent water from soaking into the filter and causing the smell.